Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/dev_doc.md

 ## Project Progress: November 27th
 ### Version Control/GitHub:
-- Pushed git commits chronologically to GitHub via Git.<p>- (Note: For future projects I'll use VS Code with Git from the beginning to ensure proper Version Control.)
+- I pushed git commits chronologically to GitHub via Git.
+(Note: In future projects, I will use VS Code with Git from the beginning to ensure proper Version Control.)
 - Introduced a routine of making regular commits and pushing to GitHub when adding functional changes.

+**You can view the rest of the project progression** [here](https://github.com/ParaBytes/Portfolio_Project-1.2_html-css/commits?after=51456ec894d811b4432020e80cc26cdf2a889377+34&author=ParaBytes).